heseltime/heseltime.github.io/pages/wolfram.md

 </div>

-[My Master's degree housekeeping notes](/rDai#housekeeping) shows how the course is part of the (Symbolic Track) AI course at JKU, and from here, I would love to integrate some of the really nice Math courses availablea the university, and using Mathematica for myself, into my studies, as time permits.
+[My Master's degree housekeeping notes](/rDai#housekeeping) shows how the course is part of the (Symbolic Track) AI course at JKU, and from here, I would love to integrate some of the really nice Math courses available at the university, and using Mathematica for myself, into my studies, as time permits.

 ### Theorema and More